-Packing a snack for your kiddo is one of those parts of parenting that’s often harder than it seems—especially if you aren’t sure how hungry your kiddo will be or what they might be in the mood for.
-This list of preschool snack ideas has an assortment of healthy ideas that you can use individually or mix and match to pack a more substantial snack—because some kids are hungrier than others in the afternoon.
+Packing a preschool snack for kids is one of those parts of parenting that’s often harder than it seems—especially if you aren’t sure how hungry your kiddo will be or what they might be in the mood for.
+This list of preschool snack ideas has an assortment of healthy, yummy ideas that you can use individually or mix and match to pack a more substantial snack—because some kids are hungrier than others in the afternoon.

-TIP: I know that many preschools have parents share snack duty, so this list will give you ideas in that situation too.
+I know that many preschools have parents share snack duty, so this list will give you ideas in that situation, too.

-TIP: You can do just one of these or a combination of two of the snacks for a balanced snack.
+You can supply just one of these snacks or a combination of two of them for a balanced snack.
 If there will be milk served, one snack item may be enough depending on appetite.

 1. Applesauce Mini Muffins